celest-dev/website/docs/get-started.md

 $ celest start
 ```

-Once the command executes, it will continue to run in your console to detect changes made to your Celest backend definition and code-generate a Dart client for you to test your changes locally.
+Once the command executes, Celest will spin up a local environment and watch for changes made to your backend, and code-generate a Dart client for you to test your changes.

 The CLI will also create a folder in your project called `celest`, which will include the following files.